-(2) Does not include Annualized Rent for one Class A Office Building currently currently under development by the Company.
+(2) Does not include 1997 Annualized Rent for one Development Property.

-(3) Does not include 1997 Annualized Rent for two Class A Office Buildings
+(3) Does not include 1997 Annualized Rent for one Development Property and one Property developed and placed in service in November 1997.

-(4) Certain of such Properties are leased on the basis of net usable square feet (which has been converted to net rentable square feet for purposes of this table) due to the requirements of the GSA.
+(4) Certain of such Properties are leased on the basis of net usable square feet (which have been converted to net rentable square feet for purposes of this table) due to the requirements of the General Services Administration.

-(5) The Company owns a 75.0% general partner interest in the limited $\,$ partnership that owns this property.
-Because of the priority of the Company's partnership interest, the Company expects to receive any partnership distributions that are made with respect to this Property.
+(5) Includes two Acquisition Properties.
+The Company owns a 75.0% general partner interest in the limited partnership that owns the Class A Office Building in this submarket.
+Because of the priority of the Company's partnership interest, the Company expects to receive any partnership distributions that are made with respect to this Class A Office Building.